BUPT-GAMMA/OpenHINE/README.md

 This is an open-source toolkit for Heterogeneous Information Network Embedding(OpenHINE) with version 0.1.
 We can train and test the model more easily.
 It provides implementations of many popular models, including: DHNE, HAN, HeGAN, HERec, HIN2vec, Metapath2vec, MetaGraph2vec, RHINE.
 More materials can be found in [www.shichuan.org](http://www.shichuan.org).

+We build a new toolkit [OpenHGNN](https://github.com/BUPT-GAMMA/OpenHGNN), which is a high-level package built on top of DGL.
+It will have Better Extensibility, Better Encapsulation and More Effiencient.
+And it includes two embedding models, Metapath2vec and HeRec.

 **convenience provided:**

 - ​	easy to train and evaluate